stefanatanasovmk/cyclehelsinki/README.md

 ### 2. Add file paths:

-- In these files you need to specify the path where your journeys CSV files are stored `insert2021-05.ts`
+- In ~/server/insert-data in these files you need to specify the path where your journeys CSV files are stored `insert2021-05.ts`
   `insert2021-06.ts`
   `insert2021-07.ts`

-- In this file you will need to specify the path where your stations CSV file is stored.
+- In ~/server/insert-data in this file you will need to specify the path where your stations CSV file is stored.
   `insertStations.ts`

 `PLEASE MAKE SURE THAT THE PATHS TO YOUR LOCAL CSV FILES ARE CORRECT`